 Throughout the year, the Human Concerns Committee provides a variety of services and support to people in need.
 Those who are active on this committee serve as God's helpers.
 Members can choose to participate in one or more of the sponsored activities.
-Each Fall, this committee works with St. Ben's in Milwaukee to collect items for the homeless.
+Each Fall, this committee supports a different local charity by collecting needed items for them.
 During Advent, gifts are collected through our Angel Giving Tree for needy organizations in the Milwaukee area.
 Twice a year, the Human Concerns Committee sponsors a blood drive.
-In Spring, a letter writing campaign to congressional leaders is held to advocate on behalf of hungry people everywhere.
-The Human Concerns Committee also works with Southwest Interfaith, which provides services for the elderly.
 General meetings are held 4 times a year.
-New members are always welcome, for more information contact Patrice Sisulak, 414-304-8272,
+New members are always welcome, for more information contact Barbara Lauby, 414-427-6341.

 Christmas Angel Giving Tree

 Each year during Advent, parishioners are invited to choose an angel or envelope from the Giving Tree.
 Each of these angels or envelopes lists an item needed by local organizations.
-It is requested that gifts be returned to the church in time for holiday distribution.
-Past recipients have included Franciscan Peacemakers, Milwaukee Center for Independence, S.E.T.
-Ministry, the Franklin Indian School, the Christ Child Society, Fr.
-Genes’ Help Center and the Aids Resource Center of Wisconsin.
+It is requested gifts be returned to the church in time for holiday distribution.
+Current recipients include Franciscan Peacemakers, Milwaukee Center for Independence, Franklin's Indian School, Christ Child Society, and ARCW (Aids Resource Center of Wisconsin).

-Common Ground is a group of nonpartisan, proactive, everyday citizens in Southeastern Wisconsin, dedicated to identifying pressing social problems facing our community and to bringing about creative solutions.
+Common Ground is a group of nonpartisan, proactive, everyday citizens in Southeastern Wisconsin, dedicated to identifying pressing social problems facing our community to bring about creative solutions.
 Contact Mike Karolewicz, (414) 529-5195

 St. Martin of Tours Food Pantry

 The food pantry is available to any parish members, friends, or neighbors who need assistance with providing enough to eat for themselves and their families.
 The food pantry has regularly scheduled hours of operation.
-Donations of nonperishable food items are accepted at any time.
-Pantry hours - 10am-noon every Tuesday, 6-7pm second and fourth Thursday's of the month.
-The areas we service are 53215, 53129, 53130, 53132, 53150, and 53154.
+Donations of nonperishable food items, not expired or about to expire, are accepted at any time, and can be dropped in the bins outside the school doore.
+Pantry hours - 10am-noon every Tuesday or call for an appointment.
+Contact Barbee Sorensen, (414) 209-7674 or [email protected].